-What is Paint?
+What Is Paint?

-Paint is a mixture of four basic ingredients: pigments, resins, solvents and additives.
+Paint is a mixture of four basic ingredients: pigments, resins, solvents, and additives.
 Pigment is the color, and resin is the binder, or glue.
 Solvent is the carrier that makes it all liquid and evaporates as the paint dries.
 Additives provide specific performance characteristics, such as stain-blocking or mold-killing properties.

+Cheap paints have a higher percentage of solvents per volume than better pains.
+As a result, there can be a significantly lower ratio of fine particle pigments and resin in a gallon of cheap paint.
 This means that most of what you are applying with cheap paint is solvent (water or mineral spirits), which just evaporates, leaving little pigment behind.
-This is why you have to re-coat and re-coat up to four times with low-quality paint before enough pigment is left behind to cover the color underneath.
+This is why you have to recoat and recoat up to four times with low-quality paint before enough pigment is left behind to cover the color underneath.

-All paints basically fall under two solvent categories that define their type: water-based or oil-based.
+All paints basically fall into two solvent categories that define their type: water-based or oil-based.
 Water-based paint actually has water as a solvent, but just to confuse everyone this paint is most commonly called "latex" even though it does not contain latex.
 Many water-based paints are made with acrylic and may be called "acrylic latex."
-The label "oil-based paint" is equally confusing, because it isn't actually made with oil; it has a solvent of mineral spirits (also known as paint thinner) or alkyd resin.
+The label "oil-based paint" is equally confusing, because most of the time it isn't actually made with oil; it has a solvent of mineral spirits (also known as paint thinner) or alkyd resin.
 Alkyd can be thinned with mineral spirits, and latex paint is thinned with water.
 At the paint store, you'll be understood if you use the terms latex paint or alkyd or oil-based paint.

 Latex paint is the most common type of paint for home use for several reasons:

-- Cleans up with soap and water.
+- Cleans up with soap and water

-- Environmentally friendly; typically contains fewer VOCs (volatile organic compounds).
+- Environmentally friendly; typically contains fewer VOCs (volatile organic compounds)

-- Excellent performance.
+- Excellent performance

-- Remains flexible, withstands movement.
+- Remains flexible, withstands movement

-- Can prevent mildew and moisture.
+- Can prevent mildew and moisture

-- Available in many colors and sheens.
+- Available in many colors and sheens

 You can use water-based paint in almost any application in the home, from exteriors and trim to interior walls and woodwork.